jnfran92/fem-cuda-solver/README.md

 ## Final notes
--In the best case, execution time of Dense Matrix Solver was shortened from 56.73 seconds (CPU: MATLAB) to 11.52 seconds (GPU: Jacobi method) with n = 8000 and single precision.
+- In the best case, execution time of Dense Matrix Solver was shortened from 56.73 seconds (CPU: MATLAB) to 11.52 seconds (GPU: Jacobi method) with n = 8000 and single precision.
--Jacobi method in single precision is the fastest method (almost five times faster) to solve the eigenvalue problem.
+- Jacobi method in single precision is the fastest method (almost five times faster) to solve the eigenvalue problem.
--Divide and conquer method finds the most accurate solution.
+- Divide and conquer method finds the most accurate solution.
 As a result it has the lowest mean absolute error.